pytorch/pytorch/docs/source/sparse.rst

 We want it to be straightforward to construct a sparse Tensor from a given dense Tensor by providing conversion routines for each layout.

-In the next example we convert a 2D Tensor with default strided layout to a 2D Tensor backed by the COO memory layout.
+In the next example we convert a 2D Tensor with default dense (strided) layout to a 2D Tensor backed by the COO memory layout.
 Only values and indices of non-zero elements are stored in this case.

     >>> a = torch.tensor([[0, 2.], [3, 0]])
     >>> a.to_sparse()